techie-joe/library/github-pages/quick-start/readme.md

 You can add more pages to your site by creating more new files in `.html` or `.md`.
 Each file will be available on your site in the same directory structure as your publishing source.

+You can display a custom 404 error page when people try to access nonexistent pages on your site.
+See [this guide](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site).

+---

 ## Customizations

 You can also add a theme to customize your site’s look and feel.
 For more information, see "[Adding a theme to your GitHub Pages site using Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll)".